Edge Computing vs Cloud Computing: Which One Should You Use in 2025?

 Scalability and Cost Considerations

 Cloud platforms provide near-infinite scalability, allowing teams to scale workloads dynamically based on demand.
-This makes them ideal for bursty traffic and global applications.
+This makes them ideal for bursty traffic and global applications, especially when paired with load balancing strategies.

 Edge computing shifts costs differently: